Italy orders seizure of ship that's rescued 30,000 migrants in the Med

 The Aquarius is not the first rescue vessel to attract the attention of Italian authorities.

-In August 2017, the Iuventa was seized under suspicion of providing “assistance” to illegal migrants and alleged collusion with smugglers.
+In August 2017, the Iuventa was seized under suspicion of providing “assistance” to illegal migrants and allegedly colluding with smugglers.

 Several other ships have subsequently been detained by Italian and Maltese authorities on charges ranging from illegally aiding migrants from Libya to not being properly registered.